3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Introduction

-Furthermore, RELLIS-OCC, a dataset featuring 3D traversable occupancy annotations, is introduced.
-This dataset encompasses geometric features such as step height, slope, and unevenness, essential for evaluating the relationship between terrain traversability and vehicle dynamics.
+Furthermore, RELLIS-OCC is introduced, featuring 3D traversable annotations.
+This dataset encompasses geometric features such as step height, slope, and unevenness, crucial for evaluating the relationship between terrain traversability and vehicle dynamics.
 Through comprehensive analysis of vehicle obstacle-crossing conditions and incorporation of vehicle body structure constraints, a mapping from voxel semantic categories to traversability cost is established, resulting in four traversability cost labels: lethal, medium-cost, low-cost, and free.
-This mapping provides a detailed understanding of terrain difficulty, offering precise information for autonomous navigation decision-making.
+This mapping provides a detailed understanding of terrain difficulty, thus offering precise information for autonomous navigation decision-making.

-Building upon this foundation, extensive experiments demonstrate that ORDformer significantly outperforms existing approaches in 3D traversable area recognition, especially in off-road environments where obstacles exhibit irregular geometries and are often partially occluded.
-Specifically, ORDformer achieves over a 20\% improvement in the scene completion IoU metric compared to other models.
+Building upon this foundation, extensive experiments demonstrate that 3DTTNet significantly outperforms existing approaches in 3D traversable area recognition, especially in off-road environments where obstacles exhibit irregular geometries and are often partially obstructed.
+Specifically, 3DTTNet achieves a 42\% improvement in the scene completion IoU metric compared to other models.
 This performance boost underscores the effectiveness of the multimodal fusion and advanced feature extraction techniques.

 Moreover, the proposed framework is highly scalable and adaptable to various vehicle platforms.
-It offers the flexibility to adjust occupancy grid parameters and can incorporate more sophisticated dynamic models for traversability cost estimation.
-This adaptability ensures that the method can be tailored to the specific geometric and dynamic characteristics of different autonomous vehicles, enhancing their ability to navigate complex off-road environments safely and efficiently.
+It offers a flexibility to adjust grid parameters and can incorporate more sophisticated dynamic models for traversability cost estimation.
+This adaptability ensures that the method can be tailored to the specific geometric and dynamic characteristics of different autonomous vehicles, further enhancing their ability to navigate complex off-road environments safely and efficiently.

-In summary, the main contributions are as follows: \begin{itemize} \item[$\bullet$]ORDformer, a novel framework utilizing a deformable attention mechanism to integrate LiDAR point clouds and monocular images for 3D traversability prediction, is proposed.
-To our knowledge, this constitutes the first work to employ semantic scene completion for generating environmental traversable occupancy estimations.

-\item[$\bullet$]A pipeline for generating 3D traversable occupancy annotations is introduced, alongside the RELLIS-OCC dataset, a 3D semantic occupancy dataset captured from a forward-facing camera perspective.
-This dataset addresses the existing gap in 3D traversability annotations for off-road environments.

-\item[$\bullet$]ORDformer improves the scene completion IoU metric by over 20\% compared to existing models, achieving mean IoU scores of 10.50 and 15.70 for semantic and traversability cost annotations, respectively.
-In real vehicle experiments, ORDformer performs well in complex off-road scenarios. \end{itemize}